nyh/alternator-lb/README.md

     `http://dynamodb.us-east-1.amazonaws.com`.
   * Scylla is not a single endpoint - it is a _distributed_ database - a cluster of **many nodes**.

-If we configure the application to use just one of these nodes as the single endpoint, this specific node will become a performance bottleneck as it gets more work than the other nodes.
+If we configure the application to use just one of the Scylla nodes as the single endpoint, this specific node will become a performance bottleneck as it gets more work than the other nodes.
 Moreover, this node will become a single point of failure - if it fails, the entire service is unavailable.